-In line with our strong commitment to safeguarding, we believe that all children have a right to learn in a safe environment and take a whole Trust approach to child-on-child abuse, which includes preventative work, appropriate responses, and a zero-tolerance approach to abuse.
+In line with our strong commitment to safeguarding, at Pictor Academy, we believe that all children have a right to learn in a safe environment and take a whole-school approach to child-on-child abuse which includes preventative work, appropriate responses, and a zero-tolerance approach to abuse.

-Our staff recognise that children of any age or gender can be capable of abusing other children, which can happen both inside and outside of the Trust and online.
-This behaviour will be dealt with in line with our Behaviour Policy.
+Our staff recognise that children of any age or gender can be capable of abusing other children, which can happen both inside and outside of school and online.
+This behaviour will be dealt with on an individualised basis according to the needs of the child.